Need help with your essay?

 In addition, as with Essay 1, Stanford offers their own guidance for Essay 2, which applicants will want to keep in mind when responding to the prompt:

-Essay 3: Answer two of the four questions below.
+Essay 3: Answer one of the three questions below.
 Tell us not only what you did but also how you did it.
 What was the outcome?
 How did people respond?
 Only describe experiences that have occurred during the last three years.
-(Recommended 300 words each)
+(Recommended 400 words)

-Option B, with its focus on lasting impact, encourages applicants to discuss a positive change they’ve brought about that represents an enduring improvement.
+Option B is similar to last year’s corresponding question—“Tell us about a time when you made a lasting impact on your organization”—but places more of a focus on the applicant’s own initiative; the adcom wants to see that the improvement made to the organization was a result of the applicant’s drive and ingenuity, not merely his or her ability to follow directions.
 To illustrate this lasting transformation, applicants might establish a “before” and “after” picture in their essay to highlight the importance of their actions in the particular situation.
 Effective responses will also provide a clear picture of the process by which one brought the change about, as these are the skills and instincts that will be transferable to future situations.

-While these action-oriented essays serve as a contrast to the preceding broad questions about the candidate’s motivations and objectives, truly effective applications will find a way to make these responses work in conjunction with Essays 1 and 2, reinforcing themes, complementing the ideas already presented, and completing the picture of who you are.
+While this action-oriented essay serves as a contrast to the preceding broad questions about the candidate’s motivations and objectives, truly effective applications will find a way to make this response work in conjunction with Essays 1 and 2, reinforcing themes, complementing the ideas already presented, and completing the picture of who you are.

 In addressing any of these questions, it will be important to provide a clear description of the initial situation at the outset of the essay, as this will help the reader to understand the reasons for your thoughts, feelings, words and actions.
 Providing a detailed “before picture” will also allow the adcom to fully appreciate the difference you made.
-To decide which two of the four options to select, it would be wise to consider all of the situations you could discuss in response to each question, and select those that will provide a balanced picture of your activities and interests (one story from work and another from a key extracurricular might be a nice balance) while supporting the message set forth in response to Essays 1 and 2.
+To decide which one of the three options to select, it would be wise to consider all of the situations you could discuss in response to each question, and select the one that will provide a balanced picture of your activities and interests while supporting the message set forth in response to Essays 1 and 2.

 Call Veritas Prep at +1-310-295-2098 or click to